ceeeKay/Q2Eaks/README.md

 - Switched language standard for Debug and Release from C++2017 to C++2020
     - Originally I'd left it at C++2017 and installed fmt from NuGet but build spit out a bunch of errors related to formatting; went away with C++2020

-### To Do

-Pull requests are welcomed, but eventually I may get to these on my own.

-- Centerprint "you fragged x" messages
-- Centerprint "fragged by x with y health z armor"
-- Centerprint list of enabled tweaks on server in welcome message
-- Game timer in HUD!